A Born Investor

 Having grown up, lived, studied and worked in multiple geographies, Rupal has a keen understanding of the socio-economic-political environments and cultural attributes of various countries in the world.
 She has several decades of experience analyzing corporate strategies and business models of thousands of companies in a variety of industries operating in North America, Europe and Japan as well as Latin America, Eastern Europe and Asia.

 Rupal believes her team's best risk-adjusted returns have come from marching to its own tune and applying an investment process that pays equal attention to both risk and return management.
-The 4-star Overall Morningstar Rating™ for Ariel International Fund and 3-star Overall Morningstar Rating™ for Ariel Global Fund are just the latest examples of the power of this approach and evidence of what may be possible when a great team implements a proven investment process inside a like-minded firm.
+The 4-star Overall Morningstar Rating™ for Ariel International Fund (Investor Class) and 3-star Overall Morningstar Rating™ for Ariel Global Fund (Investor Class) are just the latest examples of the power of this approach and evidence of what may be possible when a great team implements a proven investment process inside a like-minded firm.

 It is clear, Rupal was born to invest.